1. What are they and what are they used for?

 3. Select Users account_circle .

-5. Enable the user's switch.
+5. Turn on the user switch.

 Repeat this process for each user you want to add to the mailbox.